zulip/zulip/zerver/webhooks/slack/doc.md

 channels!
 You can choose to map each **Slack channel** either to a **Zulip topic** or to a **Zulip channel**.

+If you'd like to set up a biderectional bridge to send messages from Zulip to Slack and vice versa, see the [Slack bridge][1].

 See also the [Zulip Slack incoming webhook integration][1].

 !!! warn ""